almibe/talks/ld42021/pres.md

  - Over 20 years of development most of those within the Apache Software Foundation
  - Written in Java
  - Includes an embedded server (Jetty) so slightly easier to work with than an application that requires an external server like Apache Tomcat
- - Provides an internal triple store called TDB2 but can work with relational databases
+ - Provides an internal triple store called TDB2 but can also work with relational databases
- - Supports popular serialization formats, SPARQL, OWL, SHACL, and other projects
+ - JENA supports popular serialization formats, SPARQL, OWL, SHACL, and other projects

 ---